How to Protect Your Home from Carbon Monoxide

 - Certificates – If you live in rented accommodation, ask to see the landlord's gas safety certificate, which will show that appliances have been inspected by a professional technician and are in safe working order.

 - Heating – When using kerosene space heaters, make sure the room in which they operate is well ventilated and always use the recommended type of fuel.
 Never use a gas range to heat a room.
 When making repairs to vent pipes, avoid using a makeshift patch to fix leaks as this can lead to an accumulation of carbon monoxide levels.

-- Garages – Avoid running car or other motorized engines inside a garage that is connected to the house.
+- Garages – Avoid running a car or other motorized engines inside a garage that is connected to the house.
 If the engine must be run, be sure to open the outside door and close the door connecting the house to the garage.

 - Install detectors – Carbon monoxide alarms detect when excess levels of carbon monoxide are in the air and sound a warning.
 All detectors should be certified by a nationally recognized testing laboratory and the manufacturer’s instructions for placement must be followed.
-Some states require carbon monoxide detectors be placed within so many feet of every room legally used for sleeping.
+Some states require carbon monoxide detectors to be placed within so many feet of every room legally used for sleeping.
 At a minimum, it is recommended to have one detector on every floor in which a room is used for sleeping.

 Carbon monoxide is known as the silent killer because elevated levels of this gas may be in a home long before anyone knows it.
 That is why it is so important to make sure combustion appliances are in proper working order and they should be inspected every year.
 With just a few precautions, accidents can be easily avoided.
-This article has been contributed by Mike Genner of Gas Safe London.

 - Garden / Landscaping / Patio — 263

 - Real Estate / Finance — 200